joostkremers/parsebib/README.md

 The argument `fields` is a list of names of the fields that should be included in the entries returned.
 Fields not in this list are ignored.
 Note that the field names should be strings; comparison is case-insensitive.

-#### `parsebib-collect-strings (&key hash expand-strings)` ####
+#### `parsebib-collect-strings (&key strings expand-strings)` ####

 Collect all `@string` definitions in the current buffer and return them as a hash table.
-The argument `hash` can be used to provide a hash table to store the definitions in.
+The argument `strings` can be used to provide a hash table to store the definitions in.
 If it is `nil`, a new hash table is created.

 The argument `expand-strings` is a boolean value.
-If non-nil, any abbreviations found in the string definitions are expanded against the `@string` definitions appearing earlier in the `.bib` file and against `@string` definitions in `hash`, if provided.
+If non-nil, any abbreviations found in the string definitions are expanded against the `@string` definitions appearing earlier in the `.bib` file and against `@string` definitions in `strings`, if provided.

 #### `parsebib-collect-preambles` ####